notgiven688/jitterphysics/README.md

 default gravity specified in `World.Gravity`.
 After each timestep the `Position` of the body should be different.

+## Credits

+This library was originally written by Thorben Linneweber.
+Original source code can be found at https://code.google.com/archive/p/jitterphysics.

 [img1]: http://img.youtube.com/vi/cM23EJOFp3E/0.jpg
 [vid1]: http://www.youtube.com/watch?v=